neobrain/steam-runtime-tools/pressure-vessel/THIRD-PARTY.md

 - libelf.so.1 from Red Hat elfutils: [GPL-2.0-or-later][] with linking
   exception.
 See elfutils.txt.

-- libuuid.so.1 from util-linux: [BSD-3-Clause][].
-See util-linux.txt.

 - libXau.so.6 from Xorg: [MIT][].
 See libxau.txt.

-- libselinux.so.1 from SELinux: public-domain with [GPL-2.0-only][]
-  parts.
-See libselinux.txt.

-- libpcre.so.3 from PCRE: [BSD-3-Clause][].
-See pcre3.txt.

 - libz.so.1 from zlib: [Zlib][] license.
 See zlib.txt.